“Music is the art which is most nigh to tears and memory.” -Oscar Wilde

 The ‘power of music’ to trigger memories is often emphasised in literary and pop cultural sources.
 However, only a small amount of previous research has aimed to investigate whether the memories triggered by music are any different to other everyday memory experiences.
 We are planning psychological experiments to compare similarities and differences between MEAMs and other types of memories in terms of their retrieval, content, and emotional responses.

-This research is funded by the Leverhulme Trust, via an Early Career Fellowship awarded to Kelly Jakubowski.
+This research was funded by the Leverhulme Trust, via an Early Career Fellowship awarded to Kelly Jakubowski.